Kyle Jarvis: Career

 In September 2017, Jarvis left Lancashire, to return to Zimbabwe to play international cricket.
 He ended his stint with Lancashire prematurely although he was contracted to play for the county side until 2018.
 In October 2017, he was included in Zimbabwe's Test squad for series against West Indies.
 He made a brief cricket return and picked 1-40.
 Against Bangladesh in 2018 he took figures 5-71 and 2-27.
 In an interview with Cricinfo in 2018, he stated that Australian pacer Glenn McGrath was his childhood hero and revealed that he modelled his bowling action similar to McGrath.
 He also stated that he had relied on his slow bowling around 130 km/h in his later career because of not being consistent enough to deliver around 140 km/h as well as to manage the workload and injury concerns.
 He was also part of the Zimbabwean squad which played at the 2018 Cricket World Cup Qualifier which was held in Zimbabwe.

 In January 2020, Jarvis was ruled out from the second test match against Sri Lanka after suffering a back injury and muscle spasms in the first test of the series.
 He underwent significant rehabilitation for months after suffering back injury in 2020.
 However, in February 2021 it was revealed that Jarvis had been diagnosed with trio of illness at the same time including COVID-19, malaria and tick bite fever which forced him to take a break from cricket for a period of six months and underwent medical treatment at the Borrowdale Trauma Centre in Harare.
 He was reportedly tested positive for COVID-19 in January 2021 after completing a training session.
 On 17 June 2021, in a press conference with Zimbabwe Cricket, he announced his retirement from international cricket at the age of 32 citing illness and fitness issues.
-He is set to pursue his career focusing on a new personal business venture including planning to build a restaurant and to carry on vehicle import export business following his retirement.
+He is set to pursue his career following his retirement, focusing on new personal business ventures including planning to build a restaurant and carrying on with a vehicle import-export business.